Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 #### Main Advantage of iLQR

-The primary advantage is for nonlinear systems; for any of the other methods described above (direct transcription, direct shooting, direct collocation), non-convex optimization is required to solve.
-Meanwhile, iLQR can rely on only convex optimization (at the expense of sacrificing global optimality), which makes it generally more computationally efficient.
+iLQR adapts to nonlinear systems; for any of the other methods described above (direct transcription, direct shooting, direct collocation), non-convex optimization is required to solve.
+Meanwhile, iLQR can rely on only convex optimization (at the expense of sacrificing global optimality), which makes it generally more computationally efficient. iLQR is also well-suited for warm-starting applications, such as MPC.